06 Feb 2023

 Pulling through the pandemic was no easy feat, but perseverance played a big part in allowing the community to do so.
 The same applies to your personal life and savings, where long-term effort is crucial to achieving your goals.
 While post-COVID life may seem tempting and full of opportunities, it’s also worth bearing in mind what your long-term goals are.
 By keeping those goals in clear focus, you will be able to make better decisions in the present and take steady steps towards your ideal retirement lifestyle.

-If you need some help to figure out if you’re in the right direction, why not give our CPF planner a try?
+If you need some help to figure out if you’re in the right direction, why not give our Retirement Payout Planner a try?
 By projecting how much you need for retirement, it can also help you better manage your savings as we navigate our way in a post COVID-world!

 Information presented is accurate as of the date of publication.